 While this did not work out super pretty for my preschooler, the raise salt painting is still a very fun painting idea for kids.
 Make your picture with glue, sprinkle the salt and let it dry before gently dabbing on watercolor paint.

-4. Glue Resist
+4. Sticker Resist

 Another resist painting idea for kids.
 This one is from my Halloween post where I drew spider webs with white oil-pastels before painting over it with watercolor paints.